BY SOFO ARCHON

 To be religiously indoctrinated means to suppress yourself in numerous ways.
 That’s because to follow a religious dogma means that you act in certain ways solely because a scripture or an authority figure says so, and not because you truly feel like doing so, and this has tremendously negative consequences both on yours and the world’s the well-being.

-Firstly, by suppressing yourself you fill your psyche with self-hatred, because, when you feel that you are not complete, loved and accepted as you are, how can you love yourself?
+Firstly, you fill your psyche with self-hatred, because, when you feel that you are not complete, loved and accepted as you are, how can you love yourself?
 You can only hate yourself.
 And when you hate yourself, how can you love others?
 You can’t, for self-love is the beginning of other-love.

 Lastly yet perhaps most importantly, when you believe that your religion is the only true religion, you start seeing other religions as inimical to yours and you turn against those who subscribe to them.
-Hence organized religion inevitably breeds hatred and conflict among people.
+Therefore, organized religion inevitably breeds hatred and conflict among people.

 Featured image: MichaelShapcott